hphelion/documentation/CarrierGrade/DeploymentScenarios/carrier-grade-deployment-setting-components.md

 * **Virtual Router** - Created by the end users, the virtual routers provide the VMs with connections to the external network, and to OpenStack services running on the compute node, such as the metadata service used to provide instances with access to user data when they are launched.
 Two routers are created, tenant1-router and tenant2-router, each within its corresponding tenant container (see Adding a Virtual Router).

-* **Glance Guest Image** - The example guest image provided with the Wind River Linux server must be imported into the OpenStack
+* **Glance Guest Image** - The example guest image provided with HP Helion OpenStack Carrier Grade must be imported into the OpenStack
 Glance service for use.
 Images can be imported by the admin user(see Setting Up the Example Guest Image) or by end users.

 * **User Data** - For the example guest image, user data is used to specify the function to be implemented (Linux kernel bridge, DPDK-accelerated bridge, or router) and the virtual ports or IP subnets to be connected by the switches.
 For details, see [Deploying the Bridging Scenario](/helion/openstack/carrier/deploy/bridging/deploy/) and [Deploying the Routing Scenario](/helion/openstack/carrier/deploy/routing/deploy/)